Dr Tehmina Goskar FMA

 Director & Curator

-Tehmina is a curator with nearly 20 years’ experience in the cultural, arts, academic and private sectors.
+Tehmina is a curator with over 20 years’ experience in the cultural, arts, academic and private sectors.
 She is a Fellow of the Museums Association and a member of its Ethics Committee, Accredited Member of the Association of Facilitators and Research Associate at Swansea University.
-She has just completed a leadership fellowship supported by Arts Council England called Change Makers.
+In 2018 she completed a leadership fellowship supported by Arts Council England called Change Makers.

 Tehmina is a material culture and collections specialist with extensive knowledge of exhibition and event curation in a variety of settings from national museums to pop-up shops.
-Tehmina has developed the philosophy and methods of the Curatorial Research Centre and is currently preparing a new book on curating.
+Tehmina has developed the philosophy and methods of the Curatorial Research Centre and is currently preparing a new book on curating which will also explore how she decolonised her own curatorial practice.
 She is the Programme Leader and creator of Citizen Curators, a work based curatorial training programme for volunteers, currently taking place in museums across Cornwall, in collaboration with Cornwall Museums Partnership supported by the Esmée Fairbairn Collections Fund.
-She is also the co-founder and co-organiser of Twitter’s ever-popular #MuseumHour.
-She is also the volunteer Heritage Lead for the women’s knowledge charity, the Hypatia Trust.
+She was also the co-founder and co-organiser of Twitter’s ever-popular #MuseumHour until her retirement in 2021.

-In her spare time she plays the fiddle for Cornish and other folk bands.
+In her spare time she plays traditional Celtic and English music on the fiddle.

 Archaeologist & Audiovisual Specialist